Troels Eske Ortvad Arkonagade 21, 3. tv. 1726 København V Danmark

 Since the mid 90s rare birds have played a still bigger role which have taken me birding and twitching across Denmark and southern Sweden.
 In 2005 I gave up twitching but I still have an ambition to find at least one rare bird pr. year.

 Living in downtown Copenhagen I most often visit Klydesøen on Amager and various green patches around town.
 But, as rare birds are indeed rare near Copenhagen, I gladly go to hotspots in Jutland and to Christiansø.

-Lately, I have tried to do predominately "low carbon footprint birding", meaning transportation by way of bicycle and public transport.
+Lately, I have tried to do predominately "low carbon footprint birding", meaning transportation by way of bicycle and public transport only.

-My most notable self-found birds (taxa) in Denmark includes four 1st for the country
+My most notable self-found birds in Denmark includes four firsts for the country

-(plus one 1st awaiting revision by the rarities committee - Little Swift):
+(plus one more awaiting revision by the rarities committee - Little Swift, 2018):